sasi2400/essence-scholar-extension-public/debug_test/TROUBLESHOOTING_GUIDE.md

 ### Step 1: Reload the Extension
 1. Open Chrome Extensions page (`chrome://extensions/`)
-2. Find "SSRN Summarizer" extension
+2. Find "Essence Scholar" extension
 3. Click the refresh/reload button
 4. Or toggle the extension off and on